By: James Whelan & Jason MacleodPublisher: The Change Agency and Pasifika

 The Community Organising Guide draws on wisdom gained in social movements over several decades.
 It doesn’t advocate ‘one right way’, but integrates broad-based, social movement and grassroots organising approaches.
 The Guide is the second of six instalments in the People Power Manual series and follows the August 2015 launch of our Campaign Strategy Guide.

-Our Community Organising Guide will be launched during the Organise conference in Sydney on 24 November 2016.
+Our Community Organising Guide was launched during the 2016 Organise conference.
 It can be purchased in hard copy or downloaded in electronic format from the Change Agency.

 In a world where wicked problems like climate change seem insurmountable, community organising has the potential to build the kind of mass people’s movement that we need.
 This manual is an invaluable source for the journey ahead of us.
 It holds in one place Australia’s growing intellectual muscle on how to organise.
 The trainings, handouts and discussions inside will be valuable for all kinds of social change leaders – indeed it is a vital tool for anyone who believes that a mass based citizen movement is a necessary part of changing the world.